NASA SPACE CAMP

 At the end of the program the trainees carry out a simulated mission followed by a graduation ceremony.

 The students spend four days in Orlando visiting a number of local attractions with the highlight being the visit to the Kennedy Space Centre.

 At the Kennedy Space Centre the students will tour the facilities, possibly witness a shuttle launch (dependent upon launch dates), have lunch with a current astronaut and tour the shuttle facility.

 Finally the students spend two days in Washington DC where they visit the Smithsonian Air and Space Museum, the Washington Monument, Arlington, the Lincoln Memorial and the National Mall.

 -> download NASA Camp details (pdf)

-In 2017 students from Years 11 and 12 traveled to England and Ireland on the fourth biannual Loreto Pilgrimage during the Term 1 and 2 break.
-Over the course of almost three weeks, students visited Loreto schools in Ireland and sites of significance to our Loreto story in England, as well as many amazing tourist attractions and historical landmarks.
+Students in Years 11 and 12 have the opportunity to travel to England and Ireland on the biannual Loreto Pilgrimage during the Term 1 and 2 break.
+Over the course of almost three weeks, students visit Loreto schools in Ireland and sites of significance to our Loreto story in England, as well as many amazing tourist attractions and historical landmarks.